The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys/mys.md

 <a name="mys_mys_MIST_PER_MYS"></a>

-The amount of Mist per Mys token based on the fact that mist is 10^-9 of a Mys token
+The amount of Mist per MySo token based on the fact that mist is 10^-9 of a Mys token